caxy/styleguide-boilerplate/README.md

-# KSS Styleguide Boilerplate
+# KSS Styleguide

-Boilerplate for Caxy living styleguide implementations.
+Caxy's boilerplate styleguide.
 Uses KSS-node to render.

 [KSS Documentation](http://warpspire.com/kss/)

-## Generating the Styleguide
+## How to Generate Styleguide

 Just pull these files into your project's assets folder and run `npm install` to get up and running.
 If you don't need to adjust the folder structure, you can then run the following to build your styleguide: